datalifenyc/nyc-street-flooding-analysis/README.md

     Jupyter Notebooks with maps tend to larger in size.
 For best practices and to avoid commit warning/errors, as well as, issues pushing repo to GitHub, use [Git Large File Storage](https://docs.github.com/en/repositories/working-with-files/managing-large-files).

+    To `push` a repo with lfs configured, enter `git lfs push origin main`.